zhangmx1997/zhangmx1997.github.io/_pages/about.md

 💡 Please note that our group works on technically challenging problems.
 I would provide support and help whenever necessary.
 In the meanwhile, I expect the students to have **solid background in computer science**, be **willing to learn**, and be **prepared to overcome challenges**.

 💡 Also, we have several application cycles for both Ph.D. and master students, and we welcome undergraduate students who wish to publish at top-tier conferences to join us.
 However, we only have a few openings each year.
-Therefore, if you are interested, please contact me via emails **as early as possible**.
+Therefore, if you are interested, please contact me via email **as early as possible**.

 ## <font color="#4974a5">News</font>